nightscout/trio-docs/docs/EN/Configuration/transition-qa.md

-# Transition from other closed-loop solutions
+# Transition From AAPS, Loop, iAPS, or Commercial Systems

 ## Introduction
 If you've been using other closed-loop solutions, it's essential to understand the differences between the one you're used to and Trio.